-Support educational objectives in Pokhara through infrastructure development.
-Contribute to Quality Education, the 4th Sustainable Development Goal set by the United Nations. in Nepal by building and renovating educational facilities in the communities of Pokhara.
+Support educational objectives in Nepal through infrastructure development.
+Contribute to Quality Education, the 4th Sustainable Development Goal set by the United Nations by building and renovating educational facilities in the communities of Pokhara.
 Sharing a Nepali homestay with other participants from around the world.
 On weekends, explore the region’s famously scenic natural landscape.

 On this program volunteers participate in improving learning environments at local educational facilities we partner with in Pokhara.
-The projects are lead by our local partners like primary schools and children’s centres.
+The projects are led by our local partners like primary schools and children’s centres.
 The objective of these projects is to improve the educational outcomes of the students or to improve the health and safety standards of the facility.
-Specific improvements to their facilities include more desks in their classrooms or renovations of the library or bathrooms.
+Specific improvements to the facilities include constructing desks, benches, whiteboards, painting classrooms, building libraries, upgrading bathrooms and developing sports grounds.

 Projects are led by our local construction coordinator.
 While no previous experience is required for this project, physical fitness and DIY or construction experience are beneficial.
 Project training and guidance is provided by our staff and local construction personnel.
 Construction volunteers in Nepal can expect to assist with constructing furniture, building and repainting walls.
 You will be working alongside local workers for the duration of most of our projects.